kunalbhagawati/dalalstreet-data/docs/index.rst

-Introduction to jugaad-data
+Introduction to dalalstreet-data
 ===========================

-``jugad-data`` is a library to fetch live as well as historical stock data.
+``dalalstreet-data`` is a library to fetch live as well as historical stock data.
 The library supports below functionalities-

 - Download bhavcopy for stocks, index and derivatives
 - Download historical stock data